 While waterproof fitness trackers work fine in water and will give you some readings of your swimming activity, not all waterproof trackers will give you accurate results.
-So if you are looking for a fitness tracker for your swimming needs, you should make sure to read the specifications of the band first.
+So if you are looking for a activity tracker for your swimming needs, you should make sure to read the specifications of the band first.

 b) Heart Rate Monitoring is critical especially if you are 35+.

-Most of the fitness trackers, having optical heart rate monitors, become useless with a little contact with water or sweat on the skin.
+Most of the activity trackers, having optical heart rate monitors, become useless with a little contact with water or sweat on the skin.
 So if you are looking for a tracker for your swimming activities, the old chest-strap heart rate monitors are still your best choice, which uses the electrical impulses to measure your heart rate.

 c) GPS is a must have for runners but it eats battery very fast.